College Overview

 Affiliation

-Lady Brabourne College is affiliated to Calcutta University regarding affiliation of Bengali and English was the 1st course to introduce in 1939.
+Lady Brabourne College is affiliated to the University of Calcutta.
+Under Graduate Courses in Bengali and English were the first courses to be introduced in 1939.

 Arts Subjects